 4. Your Results will be better and more consistent.

 I really got into weighing my ingredients in 2013 when I went to work at a farm shop in rural Scotland.
 There we made big batches of classic loaves, cakes & pies every day.
 The consistency of these baked goods were so spot on, that we would compete for who got the most volume on their carrot cake for example, and the difference from batch to batch was imperceptible.
-We weighed everything at that shop.
+We weighed everything at that shop, and everything was delicious!
+That shop provided the inspiration for the best scone recipe I know.

 5. Better Results + Less Dishes = More Fun.